Gurvinder-Singh02/Auth-express-jwt-object/README.md

-# Auth-express-jwt
+# Auth-express-jwt-html

-Simplified Express app with jwt verification
+Simplified Express app with jwt verification with a simplest frontend you can use postman also

 ## Features
 - **Sign Up**: Register users